nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/automation-scripting.md

 ![]({{file name='university-automation.png' page='nxdoc/university'}} ?w=450,border=true)
 {{/callout}}

-## Requirements

-Automation Scripting is using Java 8 Nashorn engine.
-To leverage all the Automation Scripting feature, the Nuxeo server needs to run **JDK 11**.

 ## How It Works

 Nuxeo Automation Scripting allows you to write JavaScript code to use Automation operations and chains programmatically: